Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Numerical Simulations

 \subsection{The polymer limit}

-BNSLs prior to 2015 were obtained with ligands that are relatively short, at the very least short enough not to be considered polymers.
-This situation changed with the results provided in Ref.~\cite{Ye2015}, where Au NCs functionalized with polystyrene with molecular weights in the range of 1.1-20 kDa were reported to assemble into the same BNSLs already obtained with short ligands.
-The relevance of this development is that expands the range of NC assembly while connecting it with polymer theory and the abundant literature on polymer brushes\cite{RubinsteinBook2003}, which describes all solvent conditions.
-Since the focus of this paper is on dry systems, only the case of poor solvent, actually non-solvent in almost all cases, is relevant for this discussion.
-The excellent review in Ref.~\cite{BinderMilchev2012} provides the general results for all solvent conditions.
+BNSLs prior to 2015 were obtained with ligands that are relatively short, short enough not to be considered polymers.
+This situation changed with the experiments in Ref.~\cite{Ye2015}, where Au NCs functionalized with polystyrene with molecular weights in the range of 1.1-20 kDa were reported to assemble into the same BNSLs already obtained with short ligands.
+The relevance of this development is that it expands the range of NC assembly while connecting it with polymer theory and the abundant literature on polymer brushes\cite{RubinsteinBook2003} in all solvent conditions.
+Since the focus of this section is mostly on the final assembled structures, i.e dry systems, only the case of poor solvent, mostly non-solvent, is relevant for this discussion.
+The excellent review in Ref.~\cite{BinderMilchev2012} provides general results for all solvent conditions.

 Simulations of NCs with long ligands were carried out in Ref.~\cite{Xia2019a} and Ref.~\cite{Xia2020b} using the coarse-grained model for polystyrene developed in Ref.~\cite{Xia2018}.
-There are, indeed, new effects when considering polymers.
+There are, indeed, new effects when considering ligands that are polymers.
 An example is given in Fig.~\ref{fig:bnsl_polymer}, where for two NCs, long enough ligands engulf each other NC cores: The ligands from the back of the NC extend and surround the core of the other NC.
-As the NCs become closer, the minimum of the PMF occurs at a separation much closer to that predicted by OPM, so the HS description breaks down.
+As the NCs approach and become closer, the minimum of the PMF occurs at a separation significantly lower to that predicted by OPM, so the HS description breaks down.
 It is possible to define vortices and analyze how they evolve as the polymer size increases.
 Fig.~\ref{fig:bnsl_polymer} shows 3.8 nm cores with increasing polystyrene monomer length at the minimum of the PMF: short polystyrene display the same vortices as found with short hydrocarbon chains, thus demonstrating the universality of OTM predictions.
-For longer polymers, the vortices do not have any obvious geometric structure but, as is elaborated further below, they remain conceptually useful.
+For longer polymers, the vortices do not have any obvious geometric structure but, as is elaborated further below, they remain conceptually useful \resp{as, regardless of what their apperance is, OTM formulas still apply.}